 Here are some other ideas that I have seen from others out there:

 Creating your own Microsoft Teams background image is easy but you can also use the one that we use!

-Simply download the template, choose the images that you want to use, and add them in using a tool like Photoshop or Paint.
+Simply download the template, choose the images that you want to use, and add them using a tool like Photoshop or Paint.
 The image is a pretty large size but this makes it easier to paste your own images in so you can personalize your background.